denngan/industrial_automation/Chapter9/chapter9.md

 Q90. **Set up the calculation for the availability of a system given its Markov Diagram.**

-## Chapter 9.4
+## Chapter 9.4 - Dependable Architectures

 ### Keywords

+* computer architectures. integer, persistent
+* error detection: online, offline, absolute, relative
+* workby vs standby redundancy
+* byzantine fault

 ### Exam Questions

-91. **Explain/describe the following dependable computer architectures: integer, persistent, integer & persistent.**
+Q91. **Explain/describe the following dependable computer architectures: integer, persistent, integer & persistent.**

-92. **Present a classification of the different error detection methods.**
+Q92. **Present a classification of the different error detection methods.**

-93. **Illustrate the principles of workby and standby redundancy approaches in the case of a network protocol.**
+Q93. **Illustrate the principles of workby and standby redundancy approaches in the case of a network protocol.**

-94. **What are the main issues of workby redundant architectures?
+Q94. **What are the main issues of workby redundant architectures?
 How are they solved?**

-95. **What are the main issues of standby redundant architectures?
+Q95. **What are the main issues of standby redundant architectures?
 How are they solved?**

-96. **What are byzantine faults?**
+Q96. **What are byzantine faults?**

-97. **Explain different examples of voters in the context of input matching.**
+Q97. **Explain different examples of voters in the context of input matching.**

-## Chapter 9.5
+## Chapter 9.6 - Safety Evaluation

 ### Keywords